zachxu65/workshop/Spring4MVCAngularJSExample/readme.txt

 This project is copied from http://websystique.com/springmvc/spring-mvc-4-angularjs-example to learn about integration of Spring MVC and angularjs.

-I made some files.
-One change is to add a tomcat plugin into the pom.xml file so it can be deployed to the local tomcat server using maven.
+I modified some files.
+One change is to add a tomcat plugin into the pom.xml file so the project can be deployed to the local tomcat server using maven.

 Usage:
   In eclipse,  run the following